Mase3206/django-multihost/instructions.md

 cd /django/fall24/group1
 ```

-3. Run the following command to set up your group's environment.
+3. **Before doing *anything* else,** Run the following command to set up your group's environment.
 It'll walk you through a couple steps.
 ```bash
 deploy prep
 ```

 ## Deploying your site

 Thankfully, deployment is super simple.
-We've made a helpful script, 'deploy.py`, to simplify dealing with Docker Compose.
+I've made a helpful script, `deploy`, to simplify dealing with Docker Compose.
 Once you and your group have done everything above, run:
 ```bash
 deploy start site
 ```